 We hope this note provides you with all the information you need about the inspection.
-However, you can find further information about inspections at www.educationscotland.gov.uk.
+However, you can find further information about inspections at:

+www.educationscotland.gov.uk.

-We would also welcome feedback on your views of the inspection, to take into account as we develop our approaches to inspection and review.
+We would also welcome feedback on your views of this new type of inspection, to take into account as we develop our approaches to inspection and review.